top of page

 4. Complete your BCI & FBI criminal background check (This information is provided during the interview process)

 The Becoming Me Internship is designed to align with the nine competency areas of the Social Work field.
-This is a very rigorous internship experience but can be very rewarding.
-Interns are placed in specific phases based upon their academic standing upon enrollment.
+This is a very rigorous internship experience, but it can be very rewarding.
+Interns are placed in specific phases based on their academic standing upon enrollment.
 The program has been designed to allow prospective students to learn different aspects of Prevention, Mentoring, and Life Coaching.
 As the foundational component of the program is understanding prevention practices, all interns must acquire this knowledge during their first semester.
-The mentoring aspects of the internship training prepare students for focused group practice, while the life coaching training prepares students individual, group, and private practice.
-For advanced level graduate students opportunities exist for Administrative-Program Managment, Supervision through Peer Coaching, and Fundraising skilled-based training, provided the foundational components of the internship have been met.
+The mentoring aspects of the internship training prepare students for focused group practice, while the life coaching training prepares students for individual, group, and private practice.
+For advanced-level graduate students, opportunities exist for Administrative-Program Management, Supervision through Peer Coaching, and Fundraising skill-based training, provided the foundational components of the internship have been met.

 Internship Plan at a Glance